svmoskalyov/taskpro-api/README.md

 3. Create file **.env** (for example the **.env.template**), with your data
 4. Commands for developers:
 - `npm start` &mdash; server start in production mode
-- `npm run start:dev` &mdash; start the server in development mode
+- `npm run dev` &mdash; start the server in development mode
 - `npm run lint` &mdash; run a code check run with eslint, must run before each PR and fix all linter errors
 - `npm lint:fix` &mdash; the same linter check, but with automatic fixes for simple errors
 5. API is available at [http://localhost:5000](http://localhost:5000)